funkepunkemonke/HONORS391/index.md

 commands will open matching help files in RStudio's help panel in the lower right corner.
 You can also use the help panel to search help directly, as seen in the screenshot.

-![RStudio help panel.
-When typing a word in the search field, it will show related suggestions.](img/rstudiohelp.png)

 ### Automatic code completion